CalgaryToSpace/CTS-SAT-1-OBC-Firmware/README.md

 # CTS-SAT-1-OBC-Firmware
-Firmware for the CTS-SAT-1 ("FrontierSat") mission.
-Runs on the STM32-based Onboard Computer.
+Firmware and ground support software for the CTS-SAT-1 ("FrontierSat") mission.
+Firmware runs on the STM32-based Onboard Computer.

 ## Quick Links

 * [Doxygen Documentation](https://calgarytospace.github.io/CTS-SAT-1-OBC-Firmware)

-## Developing with VS Code
+## Developing Firmware with VS Code

 1. On Windows only, install the [ST-Link Debugging Driver](https://www.st.com/en/development-tools/stsw-link009.html) for compatibility with OpenOCD.
 2. Clone this repo.